ConceptJunkie/rpn/readme.txt

 ****

-The current version is 6.3.0.
+The current release is 6.4.0.

 rpn is a console app and can be launched from the command-line.
 However, there is now an "interactive mode" and an icon to launch rpn for Windows users.

+Running RPN using the Windows installer:

 The installer includes the compiled help file, unit conversion tables and prime number lookup tables.
+Clicking on the icon will launch an rpn "shell", which works just like running rpn from the command-line, except you don't need to say "python rpn.py".

+There are operators to perform the same thing normally done with command-line switches.

+See "rpn help settings" for more information.

 Running RPN using the source:

-rpn is written in Python 3, and requires the mpmath, pyprimes, readline and arrow libraries for most of the hard math stuff (gmpy2 is optional, but recommended).
+rpn is written in Python 3.4, and requires the mpmath, pyprimes, readline and arrow libraries for most of the hard math stuff (gmpy2 is optional, but recommended).